dahliaOS/documentation/README.md

     </h2>
 <br />

-- Pangolin is Dahlia's desktop / mobile shell. pangolin-desktop is based on the older metaphor of ChromeOS, like the launcher, notification tab etc.
+- The Pangolin Desktop is the desktop of dahliaOS.
+It's written completly in Flutter, which makes it fast, beautiful and with 200mb ram usage very resource friendly.

 <br />